Allied Control Council: The Kammergericht building

 During its short active life, the Allied Control Council was housed in and operated from the former building of the Kammergericht, the supreme court of the state of Prussia, which is situated in Berlin's Schöneberg locality.
+The building was infamous as the location of the show-trials of those accused of participation in the 20 July plot held from 7 August 1944 in the plenary chamber of the building.

 The building itself had suffered some battle damage, losing a central tower, but had remained mostly usable.
 After the cessation of most council activity in 1948, all occupying powers quickly withdrew from the building to their respective sectors of the city, leaving the facility cold, empty and dark.

 Only one four-power organisation, the Berlin Air Safety Center (BASC), remained in the building from 1945 until 31 December 1990.
 As a symbol of the BASC's continued presence, the four national flags of the occupying powers still flew over the large front doors every day.
-The only other signs of occupancy were the few, sparse office lights that emanated from a small corner room of the building—the BASC Operations Room—in the evenings.
+The only other signs of occupancy were the few, sparse office lights that emanated from a small corner room of the building — the BASC Operations Room — in the evenings.
 Of the 550 rooms in the building, the BASC office complex and guards' quarters occupied fewer than forty.

 Because of the BASC's presence, the building remained closely guarded by United States military guards, with access granted only to select members of the four powers.
 This led to mysterious legends and ghost stories about the eerie, dark facility with its grand, granite statuary overlooking the beautiful park.

-After the fall of the Berlin Wall and the departure of Russian troops in August 1994 (a withdrawal that took place in accordance with article 4 of the Two Plus Four Treaty), the building was returned to the German government.
+After the fall of the Berlin Wall and the departure of Russian troops in August 1994 (a withdrawal that took place in accordance with Article 4 of the Two Plus Four Treaty), the building was returned to the German government.
 In 1997, its erstwhile occupant, the Kammergericht, moved in.
 It now functions as the supreme court of the state of Berlin.